 Right to erasure - Under Article 17 of the UK GDPR individuals have the right to have personal data erased.
 This is also known as the 'right to be forgotten'.
-The right is not absolute and only applies in certain circumstances, for example when your personal data is no longer necessary for the purpose which it was originally collected or processed for, or if you wish to withdraw your consent after you have previously given your consent.
+The right is not absolute and

 Right to restrict processing - Article 18 of the UK GDPR gives individuals the right to restrict the processing of their personal data in certain circumstances.
 This means that you can limit the way that the practice uses your data.
 This is an alternative to requesting the erasure of your data.
 Individuals have the right to restrict the processing of their personal data where they have a particular reason for wanting the restriction.